bfrankMS/wvdsandbox/SetupChallenges/Challenge3/README.md

 **Why?, Because:...**
 - ...your AAD may already be sync'ed with another domain.
-- ...you need the rights to give consent to the WVD applications (e.g. to make auth work for WVD user.)
+- ...you need the rights to configure the sync.

 Take a look at the current sync status of your AAD:
 ```